 You need to have access to a minimum of two adult learners in a workplace, tertiary institute or community organisation.

-The programme is offered in blended mode using face to face and online delivery.
+The programme is offered in blended mode, using face to face and online delivery, and full online mode.

 34 week programme with 6 days compulsory and 1 day optional face to face training workshops.